 The current research in the lab can be loosely grouped into three areas: (1) Studying DNA-protein interactions using smFRET (in-vitro) and live-cell imaging, (2) super-resolution food microscopy, and (3) methods development for single-molecule microscopy.

 1. DNA-protein interactions (in vitro and in vivo)

 The genetic information of any organism is stored in a very remarkable molecule known as DNA.
 Since DNA is such an essential part of every living cell, many different enzymes interact either directly or indirectly with it.

-In this project we aim to develop and utilise new fluorescence-based assays to quantify inter and intra-molecular interactions in the auxin mediated signalling pathway on the single-molecule level.
-By applying techniques such as single-molecule Förster resonance energy transfer (smFRET) we will characterise the binding kinetics of various ARF-DBD proteins to DNA whilst monitoring structural changes of the DNA and the associated proteins.
-(The project is funded by the EPS graduate school).
+The first project is on plant related proteins belonging to the AUXIN RESPONSE FACTOR (ARF) family that represent DNA-binding transcription factors.
+Here we aim to develop and utilise new fluorescence-based assays to quantify the binding kinetics of various ARF-DBD proteins to DNA whilst monitoring structural changes of the DNA and the associated proteins.

 In order to feed the world population in a more sustainable manner, many of the current food products will have to be reformulated, ideally by using plant-derived materials.
-As consumers are unlikely to compromise on sensorial quality (texture), new food structures need to be designed to mimic the mouthfeel of established foods.
-The rational redesign of
+Together with industrial stake holders we are working on illuminating the spatial and temporal organisation and involved in the oxidation of food products such as mayonnaise and yoghurt.